nihallakshmankonchady/performance-test-scripts/utilities/pridvolume_utility/README.md

 ### Contains
-* this folder contains java utilities for registrationprocessor packet creation, sync and transactions time calculation and other common utilties
+This folder contains JAVA utilities for registration processor packet creation, sync and transactions time calculation and other common utilities.